-8. Once the center adheres and won’t shift around, apply glue to small areas at a time and work in sections from the center out toward the edges.
-Use a floor roller or large, heavy can of beans to press down the carpet.
+8. Once the center adheres and won't shift around, apply glue to small areas at a time.
+Work in sections from the center out toward the edges.
+Use a floor roller or heavy cans to press down the carpet.

-10. Start in the center for hatches and panels as well, double-checking the orientation of the carpet and leaving an even margin of carpet on all sides for tucking and fastening.
+10. Start in the center for hatches and panels as well.
+Double check the orientation of the carpet and leave an even margin of carpet on all sides for tucking and fastening.
 Use carpet clamps or scrap wood to ensure that the wrapping around the edges stays glued.

 Boat carpet installation is a rewarding do-it-yourself project if you plan well and stay organized.
 Are you on board?